Machu Picchu, Cusco, Sacred Valley And The Best Massage In Aguas Calientes

 The first thing you see in the airport terminal as you make your way to baggage claim is something you will never ever find in the States (as a matter of fact, it’s illegal here): huge bushels of coca leaves.
 You know – the stuff from which cocaine is derived.

-You’ll find coca tea bags, coca candy, and the ever-present coca leaves in every hotel, restaurant and market.
+You’ll find coca tea bags, coca candy, and the ever-present coca leaves in every hotel, restaurant, and market.

 Sure, take advantage of this source of personal energy.
-But don’t forget to drink water often, keep hydrated and use Ibuprofen for unrelenting headaches.
+But don’t forget to drink water often, keep hydrated, and use Ibuprofen for unrelenting headaches.
 (I was fine after a day, even though I could not take Diamox – a sulfa drug – as I’m allergic).

-Things to Do in Cusco, Sacred Valley and Machu Picchu
+Things to Do in Cusco, Peru

-TOUR/CUSCO: Cochahuasi Animal Sanctuary
+TOUR: Cochahuasi Animal Sanctuary

 Run by one family, this animal sanctuary rehabilitates wounded and orphaned wild animals.
 Discover friendly macaws that will feel perfectly comfortable on your arm in addition to llamas, alpacas sorely in need of orthodontia, and several condors with 9-foot wingspans.